understandable-machine-intelligence-lab/Quantus/userguidelines.md

 1. Implementation may differ from the original author(s)

-Any metric implementation in this library may differ from the original authors.
+Note that the implementations of metrics in this library have not been verified by the original authors.
+Thus any metric implementation in this library may differ from the original authors.
 It is moreover likely that differences exist since 1) the source code of original publication is most often not made publicly available, 2) sometimes the mathematical definition of the metric is missing and/ or 3) the description of hyperparameter choice was left out.
 This leave room for (subjective) interpretations.
-Note that the implementations of metrics in this library have not been verified by the original authors.

 2. Discrepancy in operationalisation is likely

 Metrics for XAI methods are often empirical interpretations (or translations) of qualities that some researcher(s) claimed were important for explanations to fulfill.
 Hence it may be a discrepancy between what the author claims to measure by the proposed metric and what is actually measured e.g., using entropy as an operationalisation of explanation complexity.

 3. Hyperparameters may (and should) change depending on application/ task and dataset/ domain

 Metrics are often designed with a specific use case in mind e.g., in an image classification setting.
 Thus it is not always clear how to change the hyperparameters to make them suitable for another setting.
 Pay careful attention to how your hyperparameters should be tuned; what is a proper baseline value in your context i.e., that represents the notion of “missingness”?

 4. Evaluation of explanations must be understood in its context; its application of and of its kind.
 The importance of defining what attribution quality means for each separate application and data domain.